qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 The default delimiter is any white space.
 If necessary, specify the delimiter under 'Settings for Selected File' to reload the data with the appropriate delimiter.

 It's really hard (impossible) to ensure that all data can be loaded well.
-All 1D and 2D qcodes++ data, as well as any files produced by the offline plotting should load correctly; unfortunately I can't really guarantee anything else but can perhaps help a little if you reach out.
+All 1D and 2D qcodes++ data, as well as any files produced by offline_plotting itself should load correctly.

 Background
 ----------